techn0phobia/NoTechModpack-ClientFluffy/README.md

 It is also suggested that you download the "Medieval Music" mod.
 It is a client side mod that adds ambient music, but it is too large to upload to github.

+If you havent already, join the discord here: https://discord.gg/SXbYTYF9tK